mikedelong/kaggle-zestimate/capstone_report.md

 ![](./predicted-error-scatter.png)

-We see that for the test data virtually all of the predicted log-error values cluster around zero; on this basis we suspect that for any property in the three counties of interest our predicted log-error would be similar unless the property was an outlier.
+We see that for the test data virtually all of the predicted log-error values cluster around zero; on this basis we suspect that for any property in the three counties of interest (or chosen from a similar population) our predicted log-error would be similar unless the property was an outlier.

 ### Justification